Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a hot pepper)
 **Duration:** Concentration, up to 1 minute

 You touch one willing creature and imbue it with the power to spew magical energy from its mouth, provided it has one.
 Choose acid, cold, fire, lightning, or poison.
-Until the spell ends, the creature can use an action to exhale energy of the chosen type in a 15-foot cone.
+Until the spell ends, the creature can use an :rsc-action: **Action** to exhale energy of the chosen type in a 15-foot cone.
 Each creature in that area must make a Dexterity Saving Throw, taking 3d6 damage of the chosen type on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.